Beach Cruiser

 Beach Cruiser is the debut studio album by American rapper Glasses Malone.
-It was released on August 29, 2011, by Glasses Malone's record label Blu Division Music, Hoo-Bangin' Records, Young Money Entertainment, Cash Money Records and Universal Republic Records, distributed by Suburban Noize Records.
-The album's release has been postponed several times between its initial announcement and its eventual release.
+It was released on August 29, 2011, by Glasses Malone's record label Blu Division Music, Hoo-Bangin' Records, Young Money Entertainment, Cash Money Records and Universal Republic Records.
+It was postponed at least four times between its initial announcement and ultimate release.

 Title

 The album's title is named, after the beach cruiser bicycle.
 In an interview Glasses Malone said, "It's called Beach Cruiser, everybody loves a Beach Cruiser.
 People love those bikes in the 'hood.
 It's classic, also when y'all gonna hear the music on the record it gonna be dope to a point where you just feel like there is some kind of cruise which you just ridin to the beach, so again I called it Beach Cruiser."

 Singles

 The album's first single, "Certified" featuring Akon, was released on November 6, 2007.
 The song peaked at number 85 on the US Hot R&B/Hip-Hop Songs and peaked at number 24 on the US Hot Rap Tracks charts.

 "Haterz" featuring Birdman and Lil Wayne, was released as the album's second single on August 19, 2008.

 "Til da Sun Come Up" featuring T-Pain, Rick Ross and Birdman, was released as the album's third single on May 12, 2009.
 The song peaked at number 94 on the Hot R&B/Hip-Hop Songs Chart.

-I Get Doe featuring The Cataracs, was released as the album's fourth single on June 15, 2010.
+"I Get Doe" featuring The Cataracs, was released as the album's fourth single on June 15, 2010.